nadavmatalon/CoffeeSpots/README.md

 ##Functional Description

-* All users (register & unregistered) can see the list of CoffeeSpots & reviews
+* Users (register & unregistered) can see the list of CoffeeSpots & reviews
 * Users can see the 'show' page for a specific CoffeeSpot by clicking on its name
 * Users can go to a Coffeeshop webpage by clicking on its Url link
 * Users can see the 'show' page for a specific CoffeeSpot by clicking its name